metamath/lamp-guide/docs/11/index.md

 |- ( ( ph -> ( ps -> ch ) ) -> ( ( ph -> ps ) -> ( ph -> ch ) ) )
 ~~~~

-In fact, metamath-lamp is complaining that the two statements are equal!
+In fact, metamath-lamp is complaining that the two statements are the same!
 That's not a problem, that's what we were trying to do.
 Let's merge them.